 - Have you thought about life after you say “I do?”

 When you get married, you may become part of a dual-income household.
 When this happens, you plan your future based on a new budget created by two incomes, which brings increased financial responsibility.
 Should something happen, surviving family members could struggle without the right level of protection.

 Your strategy: Make sure your spouse is protected if one income is lost.
-Universal life insurance provides insurance for your entire life and builds a cash value.
+Universal life insurance** provides insurance for your entire life and builds a cash value.
 Term life insurance provides affordable coverage for a set number of years.
-Some websites, including erieinsurance.com, offer online calculators to help you determine how much insurance you need.
-As you begin to build a nest egg, you have more assets to protect.
+Some websites, including erieinsurance.com, offer an online life insurance calculator to help you determine how much insurance you may need.
+Also, as you begin to build a nest egg, you have more assets to protect.
 A personal umbrella policy provides extra protection for you and your family against lawsuits arising from personal injury or property damage claims.

-While it's important to plan for rain on your wedding day and to make sure everyone has a place card, it's even more important to plan for what comes after the moment you say “I do.”
-Making the proper insurance and financial arrangements will be a load off your mind if something should arise.
+While it's important to plan for rain on your wedding day and to make sure everyone has a place card, it's even more important to plan for what comes after you say, "I do."
+Luckily, there is a trusted ERIE advisor ready to help you after the big day and beyond.